cheqd/product-docs/guides/anoncreds/revocation-status-list.md

 It will be very common for a proof of non-revocation to require the latest Status List and work its way back from there.

-The following DID URL will be able to call the latest Status List
+The following DID URL will be able to call the latest Status List:

 `did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J?universityDegree&resourceType=anonCredsStatusList`